 Nameservers work behind the scenes 24/7 to tell web browsers where to look on the internet for your domain name.
 When you register a new domain name or update the DNS servers for your domain name, domain name servers around the world need to be updated to access the information.
 This usually takes about 12-36 hours and is referred to as propagation.

 While all this may sound complicated, it’s not!
-You don’t need technical skills to configure nameservers for your domain if you just follow this tutorial.
+You don’t need technical skills to configure nameservers for your domain name.
+We’ll show you exactly what to do in this tutorial.

 You should already be familiar with the following tutorials:

-In addition to the detailed tutorials in the WordPress installation training module, we also recommend watching the videos listed in our WordPress Installation Video Tutorials section.
+In addition to our detailed written tutorials, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.

 You make your domain name visible to online users by “pointing” your domain name to your web host servers.

-To update your domain’s nameservers, you will need the nameserver settings details provided by your web hosting company (see screenshot below) …
+To set the nameservers for your domain, you will need the nameserver settings provided by your web hosting company (see screenshot below) …

-(Your web host will email you your nameserver details)
+(Your web host will provide your nameserver details)

-If you need reliable web hosting for your WordPress site, check out these hosting companies:
+If you need reliable web hosting for your WordPress site, check out the following webhosting companies:

 To help you understand the importance of getting this step right, here’s a screenshot of what happens when nameservers have not been set up (or set up incorrectly) and someone types your URL into their browser …